jeremyckahn/lib-tmpl/README.md

 [RequireJS](https://github.com/jrburke/requirejs) (which is included by default).
 You can also safely load the code with a standard `<script>` element with no side effects.

+## Building on top of this template

+If you choose to use this template to build your libraries on top of, you should first change the name of the library.
+It is called "Library" by default.
+You'll need to change the name of the constructor (in `src/library.core.js`) and all references to that constructor in the code and comments.
+It's also a good idea to change the file names to reference the actual name of your library, rather than the generic "library."